-3. Find Co-Marketing Partners
+12. Find Co-Marketing Partners to Reach More Clients

 Reach out to these businesses and pitch an idea or two of how you can support each other.
-It can be as simple as a mention in an email newsletter.
-Or exchanging discounts for referral customers.
+It can be as simple as a mention in an email newsletter or exchanging discounts for referral customers.

 Your end goal is to develop a relationship that is beneficial to both.
-But your initial approach should focus on what you can do for them.
+Your initial approach should focus on what you can do for them.

 Make sure to discuss what each party wants out of the partnership.
-This will ensure that you’re both on the same page so no one ends up feeling their expectations went unmet.
+This will ensure that you’re both on the same page.
+So no one ends up feeling their expectations went unmet.

+Hosting an open photoshoot also provides opportunities for follow-up.
 You can thank your guests for attending.
-Send them a little freebie that they would enjoy, or a coupon to receive a discount off a booking with you.
+Send them a little freebie that they would enjoy.
+You can also give them a coupon to receive a discount off the next booking with you.